ZeltNamizake/StopThermalMediatek/README.md

 The device must be rooted, if it is not rooted then you cannot disable thermal on the device

 #### How to disable the thermal
-•Open the Termux application and Type in terminal:
+•Open the Termux application and type on terminal:

 `su`